Rizon1326/DjangoBlog/README.md

 ### 1. Clone the Repository

-Start by cloning the GitHub repository to your local machine:
+First, clone the repository to your local machine:

 ```bash
 git clone https://github.com/Rizon1326/DjangoBlog